-While hard hats must fit properly and feel comfortable if you want workers to wear them, wearability is only one of several factors that influence hard hat compliance.
+While hard hats and safety helmets must fit properly and feel comfortable if you want workers to wear them, wearability is only one of several factors that influence compliance.
 Improvements in comfort, style, and safety features don’t go far if the equipment isn’t being used or worn when it’s needed.

-Workplace pressures can play an enormous role in how frequently employees wear hard hats.
-Approaching deadlines can cause workers to rush, long work hours can lead to fatigue, and these factors can cause people to forget to wear their hard hats—or to choose to forgo hard hats and other essential safety gear in a moment of complacency.
+Workplace pressures can play an enormous role in how frequently employees wear their PPE.
+Approaching deadlines can cause workers to rush, long work hours can lead to fatigue, and these factors can cause people to forget to wear their hard hats—or to choose to forgo them (and other essential safety gear) in a moment of complacency.

 It’s not just a matter of enforcing rules or telling people that they always have to wear head protection.
-You also need to give workers the practice to recognize when a human factor may affect their ability to comply with hard hat rules and the skills to do something about it.
-One of the most effective ways to improve hard hat compliance and sustain hard hat usage in the long term is to implement a human factors training program that targets states like rushing and fatigue.
+You also need to give workers the practice to recognize when a human factor may affect their ability to comply with the rules and use the skills to do something about it.
+One of the most effective ways to improve PPE compliance and sustain hard hat usage in the long term is to implement a human factors training program that targets states like rushing and fatigue.

 Culture of compliance

-Creating a safety culture in which complying with hard hat requirements is voluntary can take time but is well worth the effort.
-It starts by positively enforcing hard hat compliance and by fostering a good rapport with employees.
+Creating a safety culture in which complying with head protection requirements is voluntary can take time but is well worth the effort.
+It starts by positively enforcing PPE compliance and by fostering a good rapport with employees.
 The key is to leave an open door for communication.
 That way, if there are problems with a piece of equipment or if a hard hat isn’t fitting properly, an employee will be more likely to speak up.

 The goal is to reach a stage of employee safety engagement where workers look out for each other and remind one another to wear hard hats whenever they’re required.
 It may seem counterintuitive, but an effective way to create a culture of PPE compliance at work is to talk to employees about safety at home.